Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition: Abstract

 \section{Abstract}

-{In the previous work we have developed a systematic thermal (imaginary time) perturbative expansion and applying it to the relevant effective field theory computed, up to the second order in the interaction, the free energy $F$ of the diluted gas of (nonrelativistic) spin $1/2$ fermions interacting through a spin-independent repulsive two-body potential.
-Here we extend this computations to higher orders: assuming that the only relevant parameter specifying the interaction potential is the $s$-wave scattering length $a_0$, we compute the complete order $(k_{\rm F}a_0)^3$ ($k_{\rm F}$ is the Fermi wave vector) contribution to the system's free energy as a function of the numbers $N_+$ and $N_-$ of spin up and spin down fermions (i.e. as a function of its polarization) and the temperature $T$.
-We also extend the computation beyond a fixed order by resumming the contributions to $F$ of two infinite sets of Feynman diagrams: the so called particle-particle rings and the particle-hole rings.
-We find that including the second one of these two contributions has a dramatic consequence for the transition of the system from the paramagnetic to the ferromagnetic phase (the so called Stoner phase transition): in this approximation the phase transition simply disappears.} 0.1cm
+{Applying the previously developed systematic thermal (imaginary time) perturbative expansion to the relevant effective field theory we compute the free energy $F$ of the diluted gas of (nonrelativistic) spin $1/2$ fermions interacting through a spin-independent repulsive two-body potential as a function of the numbers $N_+$ and $N_-$ of spin up and spin down fermions (i.e. as a function of the system's polarization) and the temperature $T$.
+We give the complete order $(k_{\rm F}a_0)^3$ ($k_{\rm F}$ is the Fermi wave vector and $a_0$ is the $s$-wave scattering length characterizing the interaction potential) contribution to $F$.
+We also extend the computation beyond a fixed order by resumming to all orders in the parameter $k_{\rm F}a_0$ the contributions to $F$ of two infinite sets of Feynman diagrams: the so-called particle-particle rings and the particle-hole rings.
+We find that including the second one of these two contributions has a dramatic consequence for the transition of the system from the paramagnetic to the ferromagnetic phase (the so called Stoner phase transition): in this approximation the phase transition simply disappears.
+This result does not contradict the expectation that a transition to the magnetically ordered state should occur in truly repulsive systems.
+The $p$-wave and higher scattering lengths, as well as other parameters chacterizing the interaction potential, are in such systems generally of the same order of magnitude as $a_0$ and contributions depending on them should be, therefore, also included in $F$.
+Our results may, however, have implications for the search of the itinerant ferromagnetism of cold atomic gases in which large $a_0$, much larger than all other parameters, is artificially created by exploiting the physics of the Feshbach resonance.} 0.1cm

 {\em Keywords}: Diluted gas of interacting fermions, effective field theory, itinerant ferromagnetism, phase transitions.

 { \bf 1.
 Introduction} 0.3cm